-- 34.35.
-While The EDPS observes that Article 7 contains no definition of the term "related data".
+- 35. The EDPS observers that Article 7 contains no definition of the term "related data".
 However, Recital 20 of the Proposal elaborates that such data "can include 'subscriber data', including in particular data pertaining to the identity of the content provider as well as 'access data', including for instance data about the date and time of use by the content provider, or the log-in to and log-off from the service, together with the IP address allocated by the internet access service provider to the content provider".
 The EDPS recalls that a clear definition of "related data" will avoid uncertainties for HSPs and would also ensure legal certainty.
-He therefore recommends to clearly define the term "related data" and provide an exhaustive list of data categories that should be preserved by HSPs. - 35.
-With regard to the double purpose of the envisaged data preservation, the EDPS considers that the retention of removed content and related data for the purpose of subsequent administrative proceedings and judicial review can be justified by the need to enable content providers with effective measures of redress, including the reinstatement of erroneously removed content.
-However, the EPDS is deeply concerned about the second purpose of the data repository, i.e. to retain content and related data for the purpose of prevention, detection, investigation or prosecution of terrorist offences. - 36.
-Moreover, the EDPS notes that the imposition of the proposed data preservation obligation on HSPs.
-The imposition of such a data retention obligation on HSPs would amount to a situation where private entities are required to retain personal data relating which in the most case would refer to criminal offences for law enforcement purposes for the period of a six months period.
-In this respect the EDPS recalls that pursuant to Article 10 GDPR the processing of personal data relating to criminal offences should be carried out only under the control of official authority or when the processing is authorised by Union or Member State law providing for appropriate safeguards for the rights and freedoms of data subjects. - 37.
-Against the background of Article 10 GDPR, and as the relevant preservation is not under the control of official authority, the provided safeguards have to be appropriate for the rights and freedoms of data subjects. - 37.
+He therefore recommends to clearly define the term "related data" and provide an exhaustive list of data categories that should be preserved by HSPs. - 36.
+Moreover, the EDPS notes that the imposition of the proposed data preservation obligation on HSPs would amount to a situation where private entities are required to retain personal data which in the most cases would refer to criminal offences for a six months period.
+The EDPS recalls that pursuant to Article 10 GDPR the processing of personal data relating to criminal offences should be carried out only under the control of official authority or when the processing is authorised by Union or Member State law providing for appropriate safeguards for the rights and freedoms of data subjects. - 37.
+Against the background of Article 10 GDPR, and as the relevant preservation is not under the control of official authority, the provided safeguards have to be appropriate for the rights and freedoms of data subjects. - 38.
 In this regard, the EDPS observes that Article 7(3) of the Proposal provides that HSPS should "ensure that the terrorist content and related data [...] are subject to appropriate technical and organisational safeguards" and that these "technical and organisational safeguards shall ensure that the preserved terrorist content and related data is only accessed and processed for the [relevant] purposes [...] and ensure a high level of security of the personal data concerned."
+The wording is almost identical with Article 7 of the later repealed Directive 2006/24 which provided that "the data shall be subject to appropriate technical and organisational measures to protect the data against accidental or unlawful destruction, accidental loss or alteration, or unauthorised or unlawful storage, processing, access or disclosure"; and that "the data shall be subject to appropriate technical and organisational measures to ensure that they can be accessed by specially authorised personnel only".
+However, the EDPS recalls that the CJEU concluded in Digital Rights Ireland Ltd that the provided safeguards are not sufficient to ensure effective protection of the retained data against the risk of abuse, unlawful access and subsequent use of that data.
+For this reason, the EDPS recommends to revise Article 7(3) of the Proposal and introduce better and stricter safeguards.